ccolle/TransAm/_posts/2017-06-27-day-042-silverthorne-walden.markdown

 I stopped for a snack at a gasstation in Kremmling and saw Noah crossing the street a few blocks down.
 He was heading for a coffee shop.
 I rode onwards to Hot Sulfur Springs and passed through the impressive Byers canyon.
-The railroad at the bottom of the canyon follows the twisty Colorado river at the bottom.
+The railroad at the bottom of the canyon follows the twisty Colorado river.

 At Hot Sulphur Springs I ate a microwaved bean-cheese burrito and met a couple that had been cycling for fourteen months!
 They started in Sao Paulo Brazil and are making their way up to Canada.
 "Only" two months left...